RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 This how-to explains how you can create your own Tracker app in a browser using Mendix Studio.
 The Tracker app can be used for keeping track of everything from office supplies to warehouse stock.

-This how-to assumes the following use case:
+This how-to assumes the following business use case:

 * You want to keep a track of parts that you use in your workshop to repair and maintain customer bikes
 * You have a warehouse where you keep the parts in a specific location allocated for each part
 * You want to add a new part and edit the stock and part details
-* You want to control the stock
+* You want to control the parts stock via an app

 **This how-to will teach you how to do the following:**

-* Create the Tracker app and start editing in Mendix Studio (see section [3](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#3-creating-a-tracker-app-and-editing-in-mendix-studio))
+* Create the Tracker app and start editing in Mendix Studio
-* Configure an action card on the Home page to open the parts list
+* Configure the app *Home* page to open the parts list
-* Create a new page for displaying the parts list (see section [4](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#4-configuring-an-action-card-and-creating-a-new-page-for-parts-list))
+* Create new *Parts* page to display the parts list
+* Configure the user interface (UI) of *Parts* page
-* Configure the new page to display the parts list
+* Configure the user interaction elements of *Parts* page
-* Create an entity and add part attributes.
-This entity with part attributes acts as a data source for the pages you create.
+  * Create an entity and add attributes.
+This entity with attributes acts as a data source for the pages and events you create.
   * Create and configure buttons, pages, and microflows to add a new part, edit stock, and delete a part from the parts list
-* Create features such as search, sort, and filter for better user experience
+  * Create features such as search, sort, and filter to control the parts stock
-* Resolve errors, preview, and publish the Tracker app
+* Fix an error in your app

 ## 2 Prerequisites